hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 ears.
 Tell us what happened.”

 Vidrum: “Please bear with me.
-It is a bit of a long and absolutely bizarre story\!
+It is a bit of a long and absolutely bizarre story!
 Lootika knows the beginning of it but I’ll fill you in Somakhya.
 That day before the chemistry exam after getting the needful from you I went over to study with Meghana.
 While at her place it seems a tempo filled with heavy iron rods dumped its cargo on the wheel of my